Ionia Volcano: History

 The first known accounts of Ionia Volcano come from the Ponca Tribe, who believed the site to be sacred.
-In 1896, William Huse, in his book The History of Dixon County, Nebraska, claimed the Arapaho Tribe also believed the site to be sacred, stating that chiefs and medicine men would perform sacrificial ceremonies at the bluff.
+In 1896, writer William Huse, in his book The History of Dixon County, Nebraska, claimed the Arapaho Tribe also believed the site to be sacred, stating that chiefs and medicine men would perform sacrificial ceremonies at the Ionia Volcano.
 The first western documentation of the volcano was supposedly made by the Lewis and Clark Expedition.
-The expedition arrived at the Ionia Volcano on August 22, 1804, camped at the site for two days, and conversed with the local Native American tribes about its religious significance.
-On August 24, 1804, Captain Clark wrote:
+The expedition arrived at the Ionia Volcano on August 22, 1804, camped at the site for two days, and conversed with the local Native American tribes about the bluff's religious significance.
+On August 24, 1804, Captain William Clark wrote:

 Clark went on to describe the volcano as having a "sulfurous smell".
-Throughout the early 1800s, fur traders and explorers reported wildfires and dense smoke within the region.
+Other member of the expedition, including John Ordway, Patrick Gass, and Joseph Whitehouse, also documented the encounter.
+The party foraged for berries at the site before moving further westward.
+Throughout the early 1800s, French fur traders and explorers reported wildfires and dense smoke within the region.
 In 1832 and 1833, George Catlin, Carl Bogmer, and Jages Doppelheim all documented visiting the Ionia Volcano.
-In 1839, French explorer and geographer, J. N. Nicollet, traveled to the region and attempted to prove that the Ionia Volcano's heat was not volcanic in origin.
+In 1839, French explorer and geographer, J. N. Nicollet, traveled to the site and attempted to prove that the Ionia Volcano's heat was not volcanic in origin but rather the product of chemical reactions.
 Nicollet theorized that the decomposition of iron pyrite in water was the source of the heat and fire.
-In 1874, the bluff was named the "Ionia Volcano" by John Harwood Pierce in the Omaha Daily Bee.
+In 1874, John Harwood Pierce named the bluff "Ionia Volcano" in the Omaha Daily Bee.
 Pierce named the bluff after the nearby town of Ionia, established in 1856.
 During this period, the site became a local attraction for tourists and geologists.
-Pierce would describe the encounter:
+Pierce later described the encounter: